The chief cause of skin reddening and sunburn

 We have all been guilty of soaking up the sun’s rays.

 And most of us can put our hand up to being sunburnt at some point.

 But what exactly is sunburn?
 Well, the reason your skin gets burnt is due to UVB rays.

 Why?
 Because they cook your cells from the inside out.

 It alters the molecular structure of your once healthy cells, turning them intoextensiveg pink mutations, predisposing them to cancerous cells.

 Sorry to be quite so explicit.

 But in reality, this is sunburn, and just like the damaging effects of UVA, too much exposure is frightening.

-UVB is the middle range of ultraviolet light; its wavelengths are 200-290nm in length.
+UVB is the middle range of ultraviolet light; its wavelengths are 200-290nm long.

 It is not dubbed the burning ray for nothing!

 The sun is stressful on the skin, causing it to produce more and more free radicals.

 As UVB rays penetrate, they directly attack your DNA, injuring healthy cells and fibroblasts, which produce the skin’s collagen and elastin, our internal scaffolding.

 When elastin decreases, our skin starts to lose its flexibility and becomes loose and less resilient; when collagen breaks down, our skin cells become disorganised and abnormal.

-Have you ever stayed in the sun way too long, and as soon as you get home literally poured on after sun lotion, in a bid to diffuse inflammation?
+Have you ever stayed in the sun too long, and as soon as you got home, you poured on after-sun lotion to diffuse inflammation?

 That’s right, the skin’s stress response system signals are still on red alert, so you’re AFTER SUN LOTION only offers TEMPORARY RELIEF and WON’T REVERSE DAMAGE done by those BURNING rays.

-Sorry to be the bearer of bad news; the skin keeps on burning.
+Sorry to be the bearer of bad news; the skin burns.

 If that is not enough, when the body is exposed to ultraviolet light in the form of UVB rays, melanin pigment production is increased.

-This article discusses melanin and how it acts like our skin’s tiny umbrella, your very own inbuilt UV filter.
+This article discusses melanin and how it acts like our skin’s tiny umbrella, your inbuilt UV filter.

-Follow the link to find out more about ultraviolet light, and why UVB rays only burn sometimes and UVA rays age the skin.
+Follow the link to learn more about ultraviolet light and why UVB rays only burn sometimes, and UVA rays age the skin.